Welcome to BUGalert

-Butterflies, dragonflies, damselflies and birds are my main interests.
-Welcome to BUGalert.
-This site was set up in 2011 to provide a service that would keep those looking for butterflies, dragonflies and damselflies as up-to-date as possible with incoming information regarding their sightings.
+BUGalert, set up to provide those looking for butterflies, dragonflies and damselflies with up-to-date information regarding their sightings.
 Rare Bird Alert is second-to-none with bird information but, as yet, no-one has offered the same alternative for bugs.
-A huge ammount of effort can be spent scanning through the plethora of Lepidoptera and Odonata websites that give snippets of information where, I'm sure from personal experience, much valuable time could be saved by having to hand a resource such as BUGalert.
-I recall many instances when I would have been grateful for such a database.
-Particularly if one is planning a long drive without even knowing if the butterfly or dragonfly has been reported from the site you are aiming for.
-Two 'dips' in the last two years for Azure Hawker (over 2,000 miles, no digs and 'loadsamoney') inspired this project.
-I hope you will find it useful, too.
+A huge ammount of effort can be spent scanning through the plethora of Lepidoptera and Odonata websites that give snippets of information whereas much valuable time could be saved by having to hand a resource such as BUGalert - particularly if one is planning a long drive without even knowing if the butterfly or dragonfly has been reported from the site you are aiming for.
+Two 'dips' of my own in the last two years for Azure Hawker (over 2,000 miles and no digs) went a long way to inspiring this project.
+I hope you will find it useful.

-HOWEVER, From the start of 2012, I hope that my bug-hunting colleagues will ring-in or email-in their findings straight from the field (or, at least, soon after).
+From the start of 2012, many of my bug-hunting colleagues rang -in or emailed-in their findings straight from the field or soon after getting home.
 This is how the service provided by Rare Bird Alert is able to perform so efficiently.
 And I want the same for bug-hunters.
-Sure, I can go through the websites every evening and post their observations, but it would be great for us all if we all felt part of a team and got our information out there for our mates as soon as possible.
+Sure, I could go through various sources of data every evening and collate the observations, but it would be much more fun if we all felt part of a team and got our own information out there for our mates to use as soon as possible.

 HOW TO USE THE BUGALERT WEBSITE.